 Signal attribute

 This attribute specifies the name of the signal used inside the implementation for this clock.
-If it is not specified, then it is assumed that this clock should be attached to the OCP signal at each interface (meaning that a common external signal may drive multiple OCP-named clock signals at multiple interfaces.
+If the clock is “owned” by an interface (i.e. the “MyClock” attribute of that interface element is true), then this attribute must not be specified.
 The string value of this attribute is constrained to be a valid identifier in both OCP and VHDL.

 [future versions of this specification are expected to include constraints for the clocks required by an implementation]

-Data Plane Aspects of a Component Implementation
+Data Plane Aspects of an HDLImplementation

 Stream Interface element

-The stream interface child element (StreamInterface) of the component implementation description (ComponentImplementation) specifies a data interface that uses the streaming WIP profile (WSI).
+The stream interface child element (StreamInterface) of the HDLImplementation specifies a data interface that uses the streaming WIP profile (WSI).
 It references a DataInterfaceSpec by its Name attribute.
 Thus the Name attribute of the StreamInterface element must match the Name attribute of a DataInterfaceSpec element of the ComponentSpec.
 The Stream Interface element adds implementation-specific information about the interface initially defined in that DataInterfaceSpec.

 Name attribute

-This attribute specifies the name used to reference the DataInterfaceSpec in the ComponentSpec.
+This attribute specifies the name used to reference the DataInterfaceSpec in the ComponentSpec (OCS).

 Clock attribute

-This attribute specifies the name of the clock used at this interface.
-It must match the name of a clock child element of the component implementation.
-If not specified, then this stream interface uses the same clock as the WCI.
+This attribute specifies the name of the clock domain used at this interface.
+It must match the name of a clock child element of the component implementation or refer to the name of another interface, in which case the clock for this interface will use the clock specified at that other interface.
+If not specified (and the MyClock attribute is not true), then this interface uses the same clock as the WCI.

+MyClock attribute

+This Boolean attribute when true specifies that the clock used at this interface will be associated with the other OCP signals at this interface, and be named with the prefix rules for signals at this interface.
+It specifies that the clock is “owned” by this interface.
+If this attribute is true, and the “Clock” attribute is not specified, then this interface has its own clock, named with the other signals of this interface.